-If you frequently harvest your Oregano for its delicious leaves, you would know this herb is not supposed to blossom.
+If you frequently harvest your Oregano for its delicious leaves, you would know this herb is not supposed to produce flowers.

-However, growing Oregano flowers will add colors to the rather dull-looking herb and provide some unique benefits.
+However, growing Oregano flowers will add colors to the rather dull-looking herb and provide unique benefits.

 Therefore, you can allow some of your Oregano bushes to bloom each year instead!